Stuycs-K/final-project-10-d-angelo-vincent-jha-lana/WORKLOG.md

 Today I edited the README and added some further instructions for how to format the input when one tries to decode.

 ### 6/7

 Today was a big day for finishing touches.
 I read through PRESENTATION.md and fixed some spelling mistakes.
 I also added the TryHackMe room to the project officially, by adding a link to it in our README.
 I also created a references/resources section into the WORKLOG.

+### 6/9

+We recorded the video today and added it to the repository.

 ## Lana Jha